GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 b.
 But, no more than two months after denying Jesus, Peter boldly testifies of Christ before his detractors.

- Upon being “commanded . . . not to speak or teach at all in the name of Jesus” (Acts 4:18 NIV), Peter says:
+ Upon being “commanded …not to speak or teach at all in the name of Jesus” (Acts 4:18 NIV), Peter says:

  “Whether it is right in the sight of God to listen to you rather than to God, you must judge, 20 for we cannot but speak of what we have seen and heard” (Acts 4:19-20).
 c.
 So, what happened to Peter and other disciples?